New bankruptcy filing: Progress for Deutsche Bogenn in Mukran?

 The claims raised by the ferry port company include development costs, media connections and engineering services, which add up to a total of almost 1.5 million euros.
 In addition, the company premises must be evacuated.
 Despite initial plans to create 65 jobs in the production of plastic pipes, only a few people are currently employed.
 This situation sheds further light on the growing number of corporate bankruptcies in Germany, which have shown a worrying trend since 2010.
 According to data released on March 14, 2025, the number of bankruptcies has risen steadily in recent years, even as the economy is thriving in other areas, such as Statista shows.

-The difficulties of Deutsche Bogenn are not only due to operational mismanagement, but also to the strict visa policy in Germany, which the company considers as a shoe for recruiting specialists from Turkey.
-The insolvency administrators have now taken over the company without business activity, which indicates an early handling.
-In view of these developments, the question arises: How further with the location in Mukran?
+Deutsche Bogenn's difficulties are not only due to operational mismanagement, but also to the strict visa policy in Germany, which the company sees as an obstacle to recruiting skilled workers from Turkey.
+The insolvency administrators have now taken over the company without any business activity, which indicates that it will be wound up soon.
+In view of these developments, the question arises: What happens next with the location in Mukran?

 A painful look back